tildesarecool/SteamZipper/README.md

 It did occur to me I don't really want to deal with duplicate zips.
 I've gone back and forth on my thinking with this but now I think I've about made up my mind: if there's an existing zip file in the destination and the script determines a new zip file is necessary the existing zip should be deleted and a new one created.
 The new one will have a different name so it doesn't really matter which happens first.
 I can add a flag to keep duplicates if that's really necessary.
 I think it makes more sense to default to deleting duplicates though.

 Or maybe I'm coming up with random changes because I want to avoid the jobs implementation.
 Because it will probably take a long time and be really anoyingly difficult.

+Good news and bad news.
+Or just neutral then:
+I'm implmementing parallel zipping with jobs but I'm using a form of ```ForEach-Object``` that requires PS 7.
+Only really an issue if you're unable to install the latest PS for some reason.

+On a separate note, [the documentation for ForEach-Object on the Microsoft developer site](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/foreach-object?view=powershell-7.4) is actually really good.

 ### 28 October 2024